 God did not tell them not to love, He told them to love them from a distance, a great distance because we all must love – we are commanded to love but we are not commanded to love what the evil do.

-Spreading the word and teach others about God’s love for us and encouraging them is not just taught through words, it’s taught in the way that we each live our lives.
+Spreading the word and teaching others about God’s love for us and encouraging them is not just taught through words, it’s taught in the way that we each live our lives.
 It’s the light that we shine on the world.
 This includes the people that we surround ourselves with (Philippians 2:16-16, John 8:12, Matthew 15:16, 1 Peter 2:9, Colossians 3:17, Ephesians 5:8 – there are so many more).

 This all comes from God.
 I’m not making this stuff up.
 I encourage you to do your research and read it in the bible.
 Since walking away from my family, many doors have closed on my past and every time once door closes, ten more doors open; brightening my life, my future, and every relationship that has caused me sorrow and pain has been replaced with a healthy, loving relationship in the most unexpected ways and from the most unexpected people.
 (2 Timothy 3:16-17)